0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 but nothing!

-Even though, this file being hidden in the comments and being called `secret.txt` are factors making me consider this is something important.
-Something must be missing.
-I go for a walk and come back to decide maybe this text *isn't a randomly generated password* and is encrypted or something.
+*Despite that,* seeing this file hidden in the comments and being called `secret.txt` are factors making me consider that it's important.
+Something must be missing here...
+I go for a walk and come back to decide maybe this text *isn't some randomly-generated password* and is encrypted or something.
 So i drop it onto `CyberChef` (https://gchq.github.io/CyberChef/).
-It was a base64 encoded text: `Curling2018!`.
+It was a base64 encoded text >> `Curling2018!`.

 ![cracked](Cracked.jpg)

 We use this with the `floris` user and we are logged in as the `Super User`!

-I was talking to myself like "why you no think of this earlier?"
+I thought to myself like "why you no think of this earlier?"
 XD

 ![logged-in](logged-in.jpg)

-Being logged in as the administrative user on Joomla means an easy shell.
+Being logged in as the administrative user on Joomla means an **easy shell**.

-`Extensions -> Templates -> Templates --> Select the Theme in Use --> Edit Index.php for a PHP reverse shell`
+`Extensions -> Templates -> Templates --> Select the Theme in Use --> Edit Index.php for a PHP reverse shell` (https://pentestmonkey.net/tools/web-shells/php-reverse-shell)

 Not the most stealthy option I know.
-But this is HTB XD
+But this is a CTF XD

-*If it were a real life scenario though,* I would have set up a small payload like `php exec($_REQUEST["cmd"]);`
+*If it were a real-world scenario though,* I would have set up a much more subtle payload like `php exec($_REQUEST["cmd"]);`

 ![revvy](revvy.jpg)

 *After upgrading our shell to fully-interactive TTY,* we start checking the system...

-We find another user on the system: `floris`.
-And, *as we're browsing through his/her home folder,* we see two non-standard items:
+We find the user `floris` on the system.
+And, *as we're browsing through his/her home folder,* we see two *non-standard* items:
-1. a file called `password_backup` that we can read
+1. a file called `password_backup` that we have read access to.
-2. a folder called admin_area only root and floris can see what's inside.
+2. a folder called `admin_area` where only root and floris can see its contents.

 ![Floris-Home](Floris-Home.jpg)

-so we take a look at the contents of `password_backup` and see what looks like a hexdump:
+so we take a look at the contents of `password_backup` and see what looks like a **hexdump**:

 ```
 www-data@curling:/home/floris$ cat password_backup